fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 2. [http://doc.pytest.org/en/latest/example/reportingdemo.html](http://doc.pytest.org/en/latest/example/reportingdemo.html)

-Chapter 2.
+Lab 2.
 Writing Test Functions • 30

 We just checked for the type of exception in test_add_raises().
 You can also check